 Being smart about what you go and do and see.
 Many tourist-friendly cities offer tourism cards.
 These cards can be a great option for those who are looking to save some money while they are visiting various attractions in the city.
 They can often include free entry to top attractions, discounts at some restaurants and shops, free transport, and even free guidebooks.
 This sounds great on paper but again make sure you add up how much all that stuff you want to do would cost next to a tourist card.
 Sometimes it can be fantastic value for money but if you are not going to take advantage of most of its benefits then it is probably worth passing on.

 Big fancy hotels are lovely to spent time in, sure, but your budget will hate you for it.
 Decide to make use of shared accommodation with different travelers.
 Many cities provide cheap group accommodation so do your research into how you could save the most money.
+This research should extend to both finding the right bargain and to investigating the premises too.
+Make sure that you get lucky with a cheap place to stay, rather than ending up paying to stay somewhere that is dirty and dangerous.
+For example, search for any history of pests or other dirt-related things on the accommodation’s review page.
+If the place has had a run-in with pest control columbus way, or wherever you might be looking, choose to avoid it.
+Be smart about where you are staying.
 It might work out cheaper to get transport into the city center from accommodation outside of the heart of the city.
 If you have a loose schedule this is a fantastic way to help your money go a bit further than it otherwise would.
 How I often think about it is, which would I rather?
 Do I want to see 6 amazing countries or 1 because that is the difference expensive accommodation can make for serial travelers?

 To summarize, there is a lot you can do to keep your expenditure down while exploring the world.
 Make sure you know how much you can spend at any point and be strict with it.
 If you spent to much in some areas, you would really struggle in others to experience everything you set out to do.
 Shopping around for cheap or free activities opens your budget and being a flexible flyer can open up even more possibilities.